-Remains of 14 Srebrenica victims to be buried 29 years after genocide
+Remains of 14 Srebrenica victims buried 29 years after genocide

 The theatrics of genocidal impunity

-Mirza Basic, a genocide survivor who is burying his 22-year-old brother Midhat this year, told Al Jazeera that the sorrow of discovering his brother’s remains almost three decades later was indescribable.
+Mirza Basic, a genocide survivor who was burying his 22-year-old brother Midhat this year, told Al Jazeera that the sorrow of discovering his brother’s remains almost three decades later was indescribable.

 “When the Missing Persons Institute in Bosnia showed me the photographs of my brother’s clothes and the items he had with him, I experienced such strong flashbacks that I instantly relived all those years of war between 1992 and 1995,” said Basic, who was 15 at the time.

 The hardest part was sharing the news with his father and sister, also survivors, he said.
-All three will attend the funeral.
+All three attended the funeral.

 The genocide, Europe’s only acknowledged after World War II, occurred shortly after the break-up of then-Yugoslavia.

-On July 11, 1995, Bosnian Serb forces overran the United Nations-protected safe area of Srebrenica, separating at least 8,000 Bosniak men and boys from their wives, mothers and sisters and slaughtered them.
+On July 11, 1995, Bosnian Serb forces forcible entered the United Nations-designated safe zone of Srebrenica.
+They separated at least 8,000 Bosniak men and boys from their wives, mothers and sisters and killed them.

 Those who tried to flee were relentlessly pursued through the forests and across the mountains surrounding Srebrenica.